fortinet-fortisoar/solution-pack-enrichment-modular/docs/README.md

 For each type several referenced playbooks are used to perform the enrichment from a single cyber threat intelligence source.
 The primary playbook collects enrichment data from all references playbooks and computes the indicator attributes.

-# Referenced Playbooks
+# Referenced Playbooks (Modules)
-At least one referenced playbook is required per indicator type.
-This playbook has the below attributes:
+At least one referenced playbook is required per indicator type. the playbook only function is to fetch threat intelligence data from one Cyber Threat Intelligence (CTI) provider and compile the results as described in the return values sections below.
+If you want to contribute a reference playbook for a new CTI you should follow the below specifications:

+## Parameter:
+The playbook has only one input parameter :**artifact** which is a the artifact value to rate

+## Enrichment TAG:
 - Indicator type Tag: **[INDICATOR TYPE]_Enrichment**, the available tags would be:
     - IP_Enrichment
     - URL_Enrichment